splunk/splunk-operator/docs/Examples.md

 * `searchheadcluster`: `shc`
 * `licensemaster`: `lm`

-Even better, all the custom resources with a `replicas` field also support using the `kubectl scale` command:
+All the custom resources that support a `replicas` field can be scaled using the `kubectl scale` command:

 ```
 $ kubectl scale idc example --replicas=5
 indexercluster.enterprise.splunk.com/example scaled
 ```

-You can also create [Horizontal Pod Autoscalers](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to manage scaling for you.
+You can also create [Horizontal Pod Autoscalers](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to manage dynamic scaling for you.
 For example:

 ```yaml
 cat <<EOF | kubectl apply -f -